TO CREATE CHANGE, LEADERSHIP IS MORE IMPORTANT THAN AUTHORITY

 While today the insights of Semmelweis and Antioco seem obvious, they did not at the time.
 In the former case, it was believed that illness was caused by an imbalance of humors and in the latter, the threat of online video seemed too distant to justify forsaking short-term profits.
 Even given their positions of authority, neither was able to overcome the majority view.

-We tend to overestimate the power of influence It always seems that if we had a little bit more authority or had more data to back us up or were able to make our case more forcefully, we could drive our ideas forward.
+We tend to overestimate the power of influence.
+It always seems that if we had a little bit more authority or had more data to back us up or were able to make our case more forcefully, we could drive our ideas forward.
 Yet Semmelweis and Antioco had not only authority, but also had the facts on their side and were willing to risk their careers.
 They failed nonetheless.

 In the 1950’s, the eminent psychologist Solomon Asch performed a series of famous experiments that help explain why.
 He showed the chart below to a group of people and asked which line on the right matched the line on the left.